Recommended tour operator: Inspiring Travel Company

 Anguilla is a foodie paradise with more than 100 restaurants to choose from.
 Our favourites include Cha Cha San for Pan-Asian cuisine, The Pumphouse at Sandy Ground and a lobster feast, best enjoyed on board a luxury yacht with Tradition Sailing.

-Covid-19 update: Anguilla re-opened its borders on 1 November 2020, implementing strict application and quarantine travel protocols to protect the island community as well as visitors.
-These smart steps mean visitors can enjoy their stay and experience the island safely in a unique bubble concept, with access to “Safe Environment Certified” accommodation, restaurants and activities from day one of their holiday.
+Covid-19 update: Anguilla re-opened its borders on 1 November 2020, implementing strict application protocols to protect the island community as well as visitors.
+Double-vaccinated visitors will need to submit an online application and provide evidence of an approved PCR test ahead of their journey.
 Find more details here.

 Note: All the travel companies featured on this site are personally recommended by our editors.
 Companies pay us a flat annual fee; we don’t get any additional payments if you click on their sites or make a booking.
 Those fees pay for the upkeep of our site, so we can keep it current and reliable.
 See more about how we work.